aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

             mavenCentral()
         }

-        dependencies {
          // TODO!
-Provide the parameters module you want to use here aspect 'software.amazon.lambda:powertools-parameters-secrets:{{ powertools.version }}'
+Provide an aspectLibrary for each of the parameters module(s) you want to use here dependencies {
+            aspect 'software.amazon.lambda:powertools-parameters-secrets:{{ powertools.version }}'
         }